 This gene spans a genomic range of greater than 2 Mb and encodes a large protein containing an N-terminal actin-binding domain and multiple spectrin repeats.
 The encoded protein forms a component of the dystrophin-glycoprotein complex (DGC), which bridges the inner cytoskeleton and the extracellular matrix.
 Deletions, duplications, and point mutations at this gene locus may cause Duchenne muscular dystrophy (DMD), Becker muscular dystrophy (BMD), or cardiomyopathy.
 Alternative promoter usage and alternative splicing result in numerous distinct transcript variants and protein isoforms for this gene. [provided by RefSeq, Dec 2016]

 GeneCards Summary for DMD Gene

 DMD (Dystrophin) is a Protein Coding gene.
-Diseases associated with DMD include cardiomyopathy, dilated, 3b and duchenne muscular dystrophy.
-Among its related pathways are Degradation of the extracellular matrix and Non-integrin membrane-ECM interactions.
-GO annotations related to this gene include calcium ion binding and structural constituent of cytoskeleton.
-An important paralog of this gene is DRP2.
+Diseases associated with DMD include Muscular Dystrophy, Duchenne Type and Muscular Dystrophy, Becker Type.
+Among its related pathways are Degradation of the extracellular matrix and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and structural constituent of cytoskeleton.
+An important paralog of this gene is SYNE1.

 Anchors the extracellular matrix to the cytoskeleton via F-actin.
 Ligand for dystroglycan.
 Component of the dystrophin-associated glycoprotein complex which accumulates at the neuromuscular junction (NMJ) and at a variety of synapses in the peripheral and central nervous systems and has a structural function in stabilizing the sarcolemma.
 Also implicated in signaling events and synaptic transmission.